 Examples of Iranian State-Sponsored Terrorism

 Examples of Iranian’s state-sponsored terrorism include the following:

-These are just a tiny percentage of the American deaths and injuries which were a direct result of Iranian-sponsored terrorism.
+These are just a tiny percentage of the American deaths and injuries which were a direct result of Iranian state-sponsored terrorism.

-Who is Entitled to File an Anti-Terrorism Lawsuit?
+Who is Eligible to File a U.S. Anti-Terrorism Act Lawsuit?

-Plaintiffs who may be entitled to file an anti-terrorism lawsuit include U.S. Veterans, Service Members and Contractors who were severely injured or disabled, as well as family members who lost loved ones or whose loved ones were severely injured or disabled due to Iranian-sponsored terrorism.
-Under the U.S. Anti-Terrorism Act, spouses, children, siblings and parents of those harmed by these terrorist attacks could be eligible to join an anti-terrorism lawsuit.
+Plaintiffs who may be entitled to file an anti-terrorism lawsuit include U.S. Veterans, Service Members and Contractors who were severely injured or disabled, as well as family members who lost loved ones or whose loved ones were severely injured or disabled due to Iranian state-sponsored terrorism in the Iraq War.
+Under the U.S. Anti-Terrorism Act, spouses, children, siblings and parents of those harmed by these terrorist attacks could be eligible to join an Anti-Terrorism Act lawsuit.

 How an Anti-Terrorism Lawyer Can Help

 If you or a loved one was injured in violation of U.S. law which allows victims of terrorist attacks to sue conspirators who help make terrorist attacks possible, you may be entitled to legal recourse.
-Current lawsuits claim the above financial institutions conspired with Iranian counterparts to hide financial transactions from the U.S., despite sanctions imposed on the country.
+Current lawsuits claim that certain global banks conspired with Iranian counterparts to hide financial transactions from the U.S., despite sanctions imposed on the country.
 It is alleged that these banks channeled billions of dollars to Iranian military operatives which funded military attacks in Iraq between 2003 and 2011.
-If you or a loved one served in the military or were a military contractor and sustained serious injuries as a result of Iranian-sponsored terrorism, it could benefit you to speak with an experienced Anti-Terrorism lawyer to determine whether you might be entitled to compensation.
+If you or a loved one served in the military or were a military contractor and sustained serious injuries as a result of Iranian state-sponsored terrorism in the Iraq War, it could benefit you to speak with an experienced Anti-Terrorism lawyer to determine whether you might be entitled to compensation.